 Still, Trump has already done some clever things to immunize himself from future political damage.
 These tactics have received surprisingly little commentary.

 First, he has refused to make promises.
 More precisely, while he has made a very few promises, he has contradicted himself so many times, no one really expects him to keep those very few promises, or has any idea what he might do as president.
 Normally, this vagueness would be fatal.
 For whatever reason, it has worked for Trump.
 The upshot is that as president, unlike other presidents, he will not be constrained, not even minimally, by promises he made on the campaign trail, and so he can do whatever is most expedient.

-Trump cannot accomplish anything unless he can place loyalists in positions of power.
 Second, he has refused to work through the Republican establishment.
 Working through the Republican establishment means making commitments to party leaders and supporters, which would constrain his behavior as president.
 But because he has not made such commitments, he faces no such constraints as president—again, unlike any other president in modern times.

 Third, he has disregarded what might be called “political manners.”
 He has casually insulted Latinos, Mexicans, women, disabled people, and veterans.
 He has mocked and belittled his political opponents.
 One might say, as his defenders do say, that Trump doesn’t really mean what he says.
 But that misses the point.
 By unsettling the implicit rules of the game which govern our politics, he has further eliminated constraints on his presidency.
 Will he eliminate affirmative action in federal hiring?
 Or will he strengthen it?
 No one knows.
 Having thrown into doubt the unwritten rules that have constrained other presidents, he has more scope to act as he sees fit.